recyclarr/recyclarr/wiki/Command-Line-Reference.md

 Debug level logs to be displayed.
 This is designed for debugging and development purposes and generally will be too noisy for normal program usage.

+### `--app-data`

+Overrides the normal, default location of the [[application data directory|File-Structure]].
+Note that this option is mainly intended for usage in the official Docker image.
+It is not intended for normal use outside of that.

 ## Sonarr

 ### `--list-release-profiles`